1 tbsp Champagne vinegar (white wine vinegar is OK)

 1 tbsp lime juice

-Make the steak rub: combine the rub ingredients, chili powder through cinnamon, in a small bowl.
+Make the steak rub by combining the cumin, salt and garlic powder in a small bowl.